erichards52/Master-Project/README.md

 This script is self-explanatory.
 It downloads the human, bacteria and rat genome in the gbff format.
 It should be run in a directory where you will later convert all .gbff files into .faa files in order for Kaiju to recognise them.

 ##### archaeaViralPlasmid.sh
 This script is self-explanatory.
-It downloads the arachaea, viral and plasmid genome in the gbff format.
+It downloads the arachaeal, viral and plasmid genome in the gbff format.
 It should be run in a directory where you will later convert all .gbff files into .faa files in order for Kaiju to recognise them.

+##### gbk2faa.pl
+This script is self-explanatory.
+It is able to convert both single as well as all .gbff files in a directory to a .faa file(s).
+It is used before creating a custom database from custom reference sequences.

 **Custom Database**
 If you wish to create your own custom database, or build on the one already created, merely change/add/remove the following code in HumanBacteriaRat.py